 Today is the second day of the 66th Cannes Film Festival.
 Last night, Baz Luhrmann's The Great Gatsby opened the fest and all the stars came out to walk the red carpet.
 Today marks the first day of this year's selections.
 As memories and deals are made, take a look back at some of the best moments in Cannes history.1989 sex, lies, and videotape

 Steven Soderbergh wins the Palme d'Or for his first film, sex, Lies, and videotape.
 It also won Best Actor for James Spader and the international critics' prize.
-At just 26 years old, Soderbergh is the youngest director to win.
+At just 26 years old, Soderbergh is the youngest director to win.1993 The Piano

 Quentin Tarantino's eagerly awaited follow-up to Reservoir Dogs went down in history as a Cannes classic.
-Tarantino won the Palme d'Or for Pulp Fiction and created a media frenzy.
+Tarantino won the Palme d'Or for Pulp Fiction and created a media frenzy.1998 Life is Beautiful

 Joel and Ethan Coen's No Country for Old Men was nominated for the 2007 Palme d'Or.
 Not too much was known about the film going into its screening but after, the press raved about it.
 NCFOM went on to win the Oscar for Best Picture.

 Keep following us to hear more about this year's festivities and winners and read more of our film festival content here.